The Heart of Customer-Centricity

 Overcoming Obstacles

-Creating such a culture is challenging.
+Creating a customer-centric culture is challenging.
 Airlines must navigate external factors like weather disruptions and operational issues while also overcoming internal barriers such as change resistance, organizational silos, and a lack of effective feedback channels.

 Steps to Foster a Customer-Centric Culture